Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Optimization process for GHZ M -like generation

 \section{Optimization process for GHZ\texorpdfstring{$_M$}{M}-like generation}

 Here we highlight the optimization procedure for generating GHZ$_M$-like states using the sequential or multi-spin protocols.
 In Fig.~\ref{fig:FlowChart} of the main text, we show a diagram of the optimization procedure for the sequential protocol.
-First, we need to provide as inputs: \begin{itemize} \item the size of the GHZ-like state we want to prepare ($|\text{GHZ}|$), \item the maximum resonance number ($k_{max}$) to search for each nuclear spin, \item the maximum time for the total sequence and of individual gates ($T_{max}$), \item the tolerances of unwanted/target nuclear one-tangles, \item the gate error tolerance. \end{itemize}
+First, we need to provide as inputs: \begin{itemize} \item the size of the GHZ-like state we want to prepare ($|\text{GHZ}|$), \item the maximum resonance number ($k_{\text{max}}$) to search for each nuclear spin, \item the maximum time for the total sequence and of individual gates ($T_{max}$), \item the tolerances of unwanted/target nuclear one-tangles, \item the gate error tolerance. \end{itemize}

-Then, for each nuclear spin, we search over all resonances by varying the unit time around each resonance, and based on the minima of $G_1$, we find the number of iterations that maximize the nuclear one-tangle for each unit time $t$ close to the resonance time, $t_k$.
-Since $G_1$ is periodic, there are multiple numbers of iterations that can minimize $G_1$, and so we usually truncate to about 30 maxima (or more strictly to $N_{max}<\text{round}[T_{max}/t]$).
+Then, for each nuclear spin, we search over all resonances by varying the unit time around each resonance {by $\delta t=\pm 0.2~\mu$s, and with a time step of $5\times 10^{-3}~\mu$s and select as optimal the unit time $t$ where $\textbf{n}_0\cdot \textbf{n}_1$ is as close as possible to the value $-1$.
+Having fixed the unit time, we then use the analytical expressions for the minima of $G_1$ which give us the number of iterations that maximize the nuclear one-tangle [see Ref.~\cite{EconomouPRX2023} for the expressions of the minima].} Since $G_1$ is periodic, there are multiple numbers of iterations that can minimize $G_1$, and so we usually truncate to about {15} maxima {of the one-tangles}, {which we also post-select such that $N\cdot t\leq T_{\text{max}}$}. {Note that here $T_{\text{max}}$ could be the gate time restriction we impose for the gate time of a single decoupling sequence, rather than the total gate time restriction for the composition of all sequential gates}.
 We then inspect all elements in the sets of $\{t,N\}$ and keep those that give a sequence with gate time smaller than $T_{max}$.
 After this step, we calculate the remaining nuclear one-tangles and check if they are smaller than the unwanted one-tangle tolerance.
 If this is not satisfied, we reject that particular $(t,N)$ case, whereas if this is satisfied, we store the unit time and number of iterations.
 We repeat this process for each nuclear spin, such that we have all the possible unit times and iterations that can give maximal entanglement of the target spins with the electron while keeping the unwanted one-tangles minimal.
 At this stage, we have multiple unit times and iterations that satisfy these requirements.